-On April 10, 2020, Black Oak Ventures Ltd. ("Black Oak"), an entity where its principal is an immediate family member of the Company's CEO, entered into a consulting agreement to provide certain investor relations services to the Company in exchange for cash compensation.
-During the year ended December 31, 2020, the Company was charged \$95,333 for services provided by Black Oak, which is included in professional fees in the Company's consolidated statements of loss and comprehensive loss.
-As at December 31, 2020, an amount of \$12,602 was owed to Black Oak and was included in accounts payable and accrued liabilities in the Company's consolidated statements of financial position.
+On April 10, 2020, Black Oak Ventures Ltd. ("Black Oak"), an entity where its principal is an immediate family member of Mr. Bilodeau, entered into a consulting agreement to provide certain investor relations services to the Company in exchange for cash compensation.
+During the three months ended March 31, 2021, the Company was charged \$18,000 for services provided by Black Oak, which is included in professional fees in its unaudited condensed interim consolidated statements of loss and comprehensive loss.
+As at March 31, 2021, there were no amounts owed to Black Oak (December 31, 2020 - \$12,602).